EnricVB/Celeris/docs/LANGUAGE_SPEC.md

   3. The corresponding **Card** is marked as dirty.
   4. The **Remembered Set (RS)** is updated to reflect the change.

-This guarantees that references (e.g., OG → YG) are always registered and updated without rescanning the entire heap.
+This guarantees that references are always registered and updated without rescanning the entire heap.

 ##### Integration with Remembered Sets
 - Instead of storing every individual reference, the RS keeps mappings from objects to **Cards** (4KB memory regions).